JosefGisis/programming-practices-for-productivity/README.md

-# Productivity Rules for Programming.
+# Best Practices for Productivity

-Hello.
-My name is Josef Gisis and I am a software developer from New Jersey.
-This is a list of solutions, reminders, and suggestions to help me avoid the pitfalls I often fall into.
+Here are some solutions, reminders, and suggestions to get the most out of your time while programming.

 Josef Gisis 10/01/2024